 Maggiano’s Little Italy

 This year La Bella Vita is a salute to all things Italian.
 Edesia has enlisted the considerable skills and experience Maggiano’s Little Italy® Denver culinary team to create a special menu for the VIP luncheon.
-Executive Chef Michael Rodgers, from Maggiano’s Denver Pavilions, will lead the team.
+Partner Chef Michael Rodgers, from Maggiano’s Denver Pavilions, will lead the team.

 Chef Michel grew up in a large Italian family where people love to cook.
 He recalls that he was always surrounded by delicious homemade food.
 From a young age Chef knew his way around the kitchen and would cook dinner for the family to help his parents who worked two jobs.
 His passion for food continued to grow and has taken him all over the USA.